AryanK112233/Mongodb-server/README.md

 }

 ```
-Now i can specify the ip address in my code to insert data in the mongodb database
+Now I can specify the IP address in my code to insert data in the MongoDB database

 ```js
 const mongo_uri = `mongodb://${ipAddress}:27017/swayam`;